 In September 2019, Dean Karl Martin announced some staffing and structural changes affecting the area of Diversity and Inclusion.
 We are happy to announce the formation of the Office of Access, Inclusion, and Compliance (OAIC) under the leadership of Interim Director Dominic Ledesma.
-Other staff members are Teresa Curtis, Jeremiah Jackson, Jay Lema, Rick Mills, Carlos Miranda, Ariana Thao and Kate Wodyn.
+Other staff members are Teresa Curtis, Jay Lema, Rick Mills, Carlos Miranda, Ariana Thao and Kate Wodyn.

 Vision: OAIC is charged with shaping and implementing an organizational strategy for promoting inclusive excellence within Extension as a workplace and in all spaces where Extension carries out its public service mission.